dippynark/cicd-demo/README.md

 EOF
 ```

-Currently, cert-manager should be trying to provision a certificate for your Lighthouse webhook and
+Currently, [cert-manager](https://github.com/jetstack/cert-manager) should be trying to provision a
-Tekton dashboard but it cannot since which haven't configured DNS yet.
-We should fix this.
+certificate for your Lighthouse webhook and Tekton dashboard but it cannot since we haven't
+configured DNS yet.

 You should have a LoadBalancer Service for Nginx ingress: